cheerful/freckle-apidocs/content/v2/invoices.md

 ## Add Custom Hourly Rates

 Add custom hourly rates for specific users.
-This custom hourly rate will be used to calculate the total dollar amount for a user's entries.
+This custom hourly rate will be used to calculate the total amount for a user's entries.
 If a custom hourly rate is already defined for a user, then it is overwritten with the new hourly rate.
-Note that when a custom hourly rate is added, it changes the method used to calculate the total dollar amount for time worked to `custom_hourly_rates`
+Note that when a custom hourly rate is added, it changes the method used to calculate the total amount for time worked to `custom_hourly_rates`

 ~~~
 POST /imports/:id/custom_hourly_rates